VirtCode/pusta/docs/jobs/command.md

 Always be cautious when installing modules from other users and review their modules source before doing so.

 ## Example
+In this example, a command is run on installation, which is also undone if the job is uninstalled.
+It does not show its output during the installation.

 ```yml
 # module.yml > jobs